Nexmo/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/swift-project.md

 * Select the `Desktop` as the place where your project folder will reside.
 You can select a different location but please make sure to remember it as you'll need to navigate to it soon from the `Terminal`.

-* We now have a brand new Xcode Project.
+* You now have a brand new Xcode Project.

 **Before continuing, please close the new project you've just created.**